PhungLai728/OnML/reproduce/README.md

 Folder `AMT_evaluation`:
 + This folder is to help you create data for uploading Amazon Mechanical Turk,
++ Run `python3 chrome_test.py` to create screenshots from .html to get images in `screen_shots`.
+Please make sure Chromedriver is compatible with your Chrome version,
 + Data (images) is in `screen_shots`,
 + Run `python3 gen_CSV.py` to generate script for AMT.